legitmaxwu/wfb-map/README.md

 yarn
 ```

 To allow the app to use the Mapbox API, make an account on Mapbox and acquire an [access token](https://account.mapbox.com/access-tokens/).
-Make a `.env` file in the repo's root directory and add this line:
+Make a `.env` file in the `frontend/` directory and add this line:
 ```sh
 REACT_APP_MAPBOX_ACCESS_TOKEN = '[YOUR_API_KEY]'
 ```